kvnang/frkennyang/src/posts/wyd23/index.md

 ### Adventurous spirit

-Pilgrimage entails some personal sacrifices.
-This means we won’t probably stay in five-star hotels.
+Pilgrimage entails personal sacrifices.
+We won’t probably stay in five-star hotels.
 We’ll most likely have roommates.
 We’ll have to let go of some comforts we’re used to back at home.
 This might sound otherworldly to some of you.
 But, from my experience, I can tell you that the fun will far outweigh all the discomforts!

 ### Willingness to serve